ubclaunchpad/inertia/docs_src/index.html.md

 ```

 The Inertia command line interface (CLI) can be installed from a few package
-managers such as npm, Homebrew and Scoop.
+managers such as Homebrew or Scoop.
 For other platforms, you can
 [download the appropriate binary from the Releases page](https://github.com/ubclaunchpad/inertia/releases).

 You can also build Inertia from source, though this requires Golang to be